Selling a Home in Arizona? Here are the Closing Costs You’ll Pay

 Sellers may also cover these closing costs

-We’re now out of the realm of standard closing costs for sellers and into the arena of costs that may or may not be at play in your home sale process.
-The following costs may be additional items on your net sheet.
+We’re now out of the realm of standard closing costs for sellers and into the arena of expenses that may or may not be at play in your home sale process.
+The fees below may be additional items on your net sheet.
 While some of them vary from property to property, others are up for negotiation between buyers and sellers.

-Depending on whether you’re selling your home during a buyer’s market or seller’s market could mean the difference in considerable expenses or savings on your settlement tab.
+Whether you’re selling your home in a buyer’s market or seller’s market could mean the difference in considerable expenses or savings on your settlement tab.

 Concessions

-When a property goes under a sale contract, buyers will usually have an inspection period when they can hire professionals to inspect the structure for defects, pest infestations or get a surveyor to make sure the stated boundaries of the property are accurate.
+When a property goes under a sale contract, buyers usually have an inspection period during which they can hire professionals to inspect the structure for defects and pest infestations or get a surveyor to make sure the stated boundaries of the property are accurate.
 During this time, the buyer can opt to cancel the contract and have their deposit refunded.

-However, what often happens is that the inspection process will reveal repairs that need to be made.
+However, what often happens is that the inspection process reveals repairs that need to be made.
 The buyer can either request that the seller have the repairs made or can ask for concessions in the form of a credit the seller pays in lieu of making the repairs.

 For example, if the inspection reveals drainage issues on the property that may have caused water damage, the seller may add a $5,000 concession to the buyer so that a drain can be added or the grading adjusted.

-Concessions are very market dependent and Wexler says that Arizona buyers aren’t getting much in the way of concessions right now.
+Concessions are very market-dependent, and Wexler says that in a seller’s market, Arizona buyers aren’t getting much in the way of concessions right now.
 However, home sales on the higher end of the price spectrum or properties in need of significant repairs could warrant concessions from sellers.

 Home warranty payment